MaCaki/macaki.github.io/_about/eng_bio.md

 layout: content
 name: eng_bio
 ---
-I build machine vision software for medical applications and backends for image storage.
+I build machine vision software for medical applications.
 I also do research in combinatorial optimization, matroid theory and submodular functions, and I like to think about combinatorially inspired algorithms.
-I am also interested in transfer learning and convolutional neural networks for training on medical data.